dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1320: Group belonging fosters moral identity in children.
+### T1320: Belonging and moral development come from family values.

 |Support|
 |---|